top of page

 https://www.ibac.vic.gov.au/predatory-behaviour-by-police

-QUEENSLAND POLICE UNDER FIRE - 2023 QLD
+QUEENSLAND POLICE UNDER FIRE - 2023 QUEENSLAND

 The Queensland Premier, Annastacia Palaszczuk, has begun to restructure the Queensland Police Service (QPS) in an attempt to eradicate the “significant problem” of sexism, racism, and misogyny in the force.
 The ALP government has promised to enact the 78 recommendations of the Domestic and Family Violence 2022 report.
 Judge Deborah Richards’ three-month Commission of Inquiry found that officers’ attitudes and biases to the public have impacted domestic violence policing and failed to support the victims.